lesion/gancio/docs/dev/dev.md

 ./node_modules/.bin/sequelize db:migrate
 ```

 6. Create a first admin user
-You can skip this step and register an user from the UI, the first registered user will be an active administrator.

 ```bash
 ./server/cli.js users create admin secret-password admin
 ```

+You can skip this step and directly register an user from the UI, the first registered user will be an active administrator.

 7. Hacking
 ```bash